andylolz/iati-metrics/README.md

 ## Setup

-You can run this wherever, but here are some instructions to run on Heroku.
+You can run this wherever, but here are some instructions to run on [Heroku](https://heroku.com).
+It assumes you have a Heroku account, and have the [heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.

  * Create a new app:
    ```